 In theory, the child of a low-income single-parent hawker can still go to RI and achieve his dreams of becoming a Straits Times cover story.
 But only the willfully blind will suggest that he has the same chances as the kid from a wealthy family with two highly-educated professionals.

 Left alone in a fundamentally unequal society, meritocracy will entrench the gap between Kid A and Kid B.

-In my admittedly non-elite and non-expert opinion, the answer is the taboo ‘W’ word: welfare.
-Unless we address society’s broader inequalities, the game will always be rigged against those with less resources and Elit-ocracy will fail to provide social mobility—its saving grace and reason for being.
+In my admittedly non-elite and non-expert opinion, the answer is the taboo ‘W’ word: Welfare.
+Unless we address society’s broader inequalities, the game will always be rigged against those with fewer resources and Elit-ocracy will fail to provide social mobility—its saving grace and reason for being.